Empathy, the ability to understand the feelings and experiences of another, is an essential skill leaders today must acquire.

 Empathetic communication also helps managers have those difficult conversations with employees that many of us would want to avoid.
 With good communication skills that encourages candor with understanding, managers can hold their team members accountable and keep the dialogue open with the hope of coming to an agreed-upon resolution.

-An essential ingredient to empathic communication includes active listening.
+An essential ingredient to empathic communication also includes active listening.

 By applying an active listening technique to empathic communication, the other person will not just feel heard, but likely understood as well.

 These elements of empathetic leadership all lead to increased employee retention.
-During a time that is being marked by terms such as The Great Resignation or The Great Reshuffling, retention is of vital importance to any company as it is far more expensive to lose a great employee with institutional knowledge than having to compete with other firms in hiring new talent.
+Engagement and retention is of vital importance to any company as it is far more expensive to lose a great employee with institutional knowledge than having to compete with other firms in hiring new talent.
 When companies move from a transactional approach to managing employees to a empathic approach, they develop a more loyal workforce that will lead the organization into the future.